 1. Introduction

 Niger [Guizotia abyssinica (L. f.)
-Cass.] is a native of Tropical Africa and belong to the family Asteraceae (Compositae), it is known as lifeline of tribal agriculture and economy in India.
+Cass.] is a native of Tropical Africa and belong to the family Asteraceae (Compositae).
+It is known as lifeline of tribal agriculture and economy in India.
 It is grown by tribals on marginal and sub-marginal lands with negligible inputs under rainfed conditions (Ranganatha et al., 2009).
 Niger is produced on an area of 112.8 thousand hectares in India, with a production of 40.3 thousand tonnes and an average productivity of 357.2 kg per hectare.
 Madhya Pradesh supplies roughly 16.0 thousand hectares of land, with an annual yield of 4.9 thousand tonnes and a seed productivity of 308.8 kg per hectare (Anonymous, 2021-22).
 It is used as an oilseed crop in India where it provides about 3% of the edible oil requirement of the country (Getinet and Sharma, 1996).
-The niger seed content of quality oil of 32-40% with 18 to 24% protein in the seed, niger oil, is pale yellow with nutty taste and a pleasant odour (Dwarka et al., 2024a,b,c,d,e).
-The oil and seeds are free from any toxin and oil taste is similar to desi ghee.
+The niger seed contain 32-40% oil and 18-24% protein in the seed.
+Niger oil, is pale yellow with a nutty taste and a pleasant odour (Dwarka et al., 2024a,b,c,d,e).
+The oil and seeds are free from any toxin, and the taste of oil is similar to desi ghee.

 Niger is self-incompatible with 100 per cent cross-pollinated crop (Dwarka et al., 2022).
-Insect pollination not only ensures the increase in seed yields of various cross pollinated crops including niger but also improve their quality.
+Insect pollination not only ensures the increase in seed yields of various cross-pollinated crops, including niger, but also improves their quality.
 It ensures uniform maturity and early harvest of crops.
-Provision of bee colonies during the flowering period of crop is a simple but essential input Dwarka et al., (2022).
-A planned bee pollination programme on national scale significantly contributes in solving the problem of edible oil shortage in the country even at the existing level of land use of oil crops (Mohana Rao et al., 1981).
-Studies on effect of honey bee pollinators in niger crop indicated that the yield was reduced by 11-78 per cent in the absence of honey bee as well as natural pollinators.
+Provision of bee colonies during the flowering period of crop is a simple but essential input (Dwarka et al., 2022).
+A planned bee pollination programme on national scale significantly contributes to solve the problem of edible oil shortage in the country even at the existing level of land use of oil crops (Mohana Rao et al., 1981).
+Studies on the effect of honey bee pollinators in niger crop indicated that the yield was reduced by 11-78 per cent in the absence of honey bee as well as natural pollinators.
 An additional income of Rs.
 252 to Rs.
-2125 including Rs.
-1015/ha from honey was estimated through beekeeping with niger over open pollinated crops (Anonymous, 2005).
+2125, including Rs.
+1015/ha from honey, was estimated through beekeeping with niger over open pollinated crops (Anonymous, 2005).
 Honey bees are considered as the most effective and ideal pollinators.
-Success of pollination with help of honey bees depends on their performance to the target crop over other following plants in the vicinity.
-Commercial and local bee attractants viz., bee line, bee here, bee scent, bee scent plus, fruit boost, Bee-Q, sugar solution, sugarcane juice, jaggery solution, Molasses, etc. are being used to boost the foraging activities of niger in the Jabalpur, Madhya Pradesh Dwarka et al., (2022; 2023a,b,c).
-However, the related studies on use of bee attractants in India are scanty.
+Success of pollination with the help of honey bees depends on their performance to the target crop over other following plants in the vicinity.
+Commercial and local bee attractants viz., bee line, bee here, bee scent, bee scent plus, fruit boost, Bee-Q, sugar solution, sugarcane juice, jaggery solution, Molasses, etc. are being used to boost the foraging activities of niger in Jabalpur, Madhya Pradesh (Dwarka et al., 2022; 2023a,b,c).
+However, the related studies on the use of bee attractants in India are scanty.
 The conservation and management of insect pollinators is gaining importance day by day.
-In this regard, the present experiment studies on effect of different bee attractants on attraction of Apis florea and their impact on seed yield were studied.
+In this regard, the present experiment was conducted to evaluate the effect of different bee attractants on Apis florea Fabricius and their impact on niger seed yield.

 2. Material and methods

-Jabalpur a city in Madhya Pradesh is situated on the bank of Narmada river geographically located between 22° 49’’ and 24° 8’’ North latitude and 78° 21’’ East longitude and at an altitude of 411.78 m. above the mean sea level.
-The studies on effect of bee attractants on foraging activities of Apis florea in niger crop was conducted in a randomized block design with three replication at experimental farm of PC Unit (ICAR) Sesame and Niger, College of Agriculture, JNKVV, Jabalpur, Madhya Pradesh, during Kharif 2021.
+Jabalpur, a city in Madhya Pradesh, is situated on the bank of the Narmada river.
+The city is located from 22° 49’’ N to 24° 8’’ N and 78° 21’’ E, with an altitude of 411.78 m.a.s.l.
+The study on the effect of different bee attractants on the foraging activities of Apis florea in niger crop was conducted in a randomized block design with three replications at the experimental farm of the PC Unit (ICAR) Sesame and Niger, College of Agriculture, JNKVV, Jabalpur, Madhya Pradesh, during Kharif 2021 season.

 Table.
-1: List of attractants
+1: List of attractants evaluated